Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Human evaluation (SoundSCaper experiment)

-In the case study of RQ3-4, human soundscape experts provided more specific and context-aware soundscape captions, e.g., they pointed out the direction of vehicle circulation and the presence of a stationary diesel engine, which increased the spatiality and realism of the soundscape.
-In contrast, SoundSCaper, which aims to describe the dominant sounds in the soundscape, generates general and broad captions, e.g., only the presence of vehicles is mentioned, and relevant detailed information is missing.
-That is, SoundSCaper mentions dominant AEs, but lacks information about the corresponding sound sources and their spatial and temporal distribution.
-In addition, due to the limited AS and AE labels in the used dataset, the SoundAQnet cannot capture and focus on subtle but key sounds (such as short sirens) like soundscape experts in case of \textit{``28.flac"}, further leading to the lack of detailed description capability of LLM for soundscapes.
-Soundscape experts' captions are based on personal experiences and feelings with a certain subjective style, influenced not only by their own personal experiences but also their specialised training.
-However, AQs towards the soundscape vary among different individuals.
-The AQ predictor SoundAQnet is trained on a large-scale dataset with many participant reviews.
-Compared to the individual AQ responses of soundscape experts, the values of AQs predicted by SoundAQnet have fewer personal characteristics and are more moderate and general, reducing the interpretation of personal subjective emotions.
-For example, soundscape experts may have a personal preference for AQs in their descriptions.
-In the case of \textit{``26.flac"}, for the eventful soundscape, the expert described it as comfortable and pleasant; in the case of \textit{``49.wav"}, for the relatively quiet soundscape with car sounds, the expert described it as fairly boring and unpleasant.
-In summary, the overall performance of SoundSCaper in the human experts' assessment is similar to that of the soundscape experts, and the difference between the two is insignificant.
-This implies that SoundSCaper, with good generalization performance, is competent for the soundscape captioning task in automated soundscape description.
+\mybluehl{In the case study in Section \ref{case}, soundscape experts provided more specific and context-aware soundscape captions; e.g., they pointed out that the siren dominates the soundscape first, and after it fades away, people are chatting, which increased the spatiality and realism of the soundscape.
+In contrast, SoundSCaper mentions dominant AEs but lacks information about the corresponding sound sources and their spatial and temporal distribution.
+Due to the limited AS and AE labels in the used dataset, SoundAQnet cannot capture subtle but key sounds (such as short sirens) on the case \textit{``28.flac"} as soundscape experts, resulting in descriptions lacking details.
+In addition, individuals from different cultural backgrounds have different AQs for soundscapes.
+The descriptions of the two soundscape experts from the UK and Sweden are based on personal experience, perceptions, and specialized training, and have a certain subjective style.
+Compared with the individual AQ responses of soundscape experts, the AQ values predicted by SoundAQnet, which is trained based on 25248 samples assessed by 605 participants, are more agreeable to other assessors in the case \textit{``26.flac"}.
+This is consistent with SoundAQnet's cross-cultural performance on the SATP dataset, which contains 19089 samples in 18 languages and comprises 707 participants from 29 national institutions as discussed in Section \ref{RQ7}.
+In short, SoundSCaper's acoustic model, SoundAQnet, can effectively predict soundscape AQ in human evaluation based on datasets D1 and external mixed D2 and shows certain generalization abilities on the SATP dataset across countries and cultures.
+However, SoundSCaper still faces challenges posed by the inherent bias and subjectivity of individuals' affective response to sound and socio-cultural differences, which are key issues in soundscape research.}